Know Before You Go: Montage Palmetto Bluff (South Carolina)

 💛💛💛💛💛

 The resort is exceptionally family-friendly with endless things to do and robust seasonal programming.
-Paintbox, the full service kids program for children age 5-12, is offered daily for a fee.
+We received a 14-page festive season program from Montage a couple months prior to our arrival.
+Festive Frolic — where a ballroom was filled with bounce houses, games, crafts, and snack stations — was the biggest hit.
+Paintbox, the full service kids program for children age 5-12, is offered daily for a fee (this is great for younger kiddos, but our kids had outgrown this program this trip).
 There is also a Montage Merit Badge program where kids can get badges for activities completed on property.
-During COVID, the resort introduced The Academy, a distance-learning program for school-age children age 6-17 visiting the resort, offered for a fee.
+Our kids also had fun during their stables tour and “Paint the Pony” experience.

 Activities